saltduck/multifetch/README.md

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v0.4.0
+- Added `xpath` operation type for web scraping using XPath selectors
+- Added support for extracting text content and attributes from web pages
+- Added cheerio dependency for HTML parsing

 ### v0.3.1
 - Fixed parameter naming consistency (chainId → chainid)